 Menopause is a natural part of ageing.
 Your ovaries' ability to produce hormones gradually declines over time — particularly the hormone oestrogen.
 The drop in oestrogen triggers the levels of another hormone, follicle-stimulating hormone (FSH), to rise.
 Learn about the most common menopause symptoms and how to manage them.

 What is menopause?

-Prior to menopause, most women go through perimenopause.
-This is when your periods become irregular and your flow might become lighter or heavier.
+Before menopause, most women go through perimenopause.
+This is when your periods become irregular, and your flow might become lighter or heavier.

 Menopause is when you have stopped having periods for one year — triggered by a drop in the levels of the hormones oestrogen and progesterone.
 This means you stop having periods and are no longer able to get pregnant naturally.
 Find out more about women's hormones.